Carry Me Home (book)

 McWhorter notes the May 3, 1963, photo by Associated Press photographer Bill Hudson of Walter Gadsden, an African-American bystander who had been grabbed by a sunglasses-wearing police officer, while a German Shepherd lunged at his chest.
 The photo appeared above the fold, covering three columns in the next day's issue of The New York Times, as well as in other newspapers nationwide.
 McWhorter wrote that Hudson's photo that day drove "international opinion to the side of the civil rights revolution".

-In his review of the book in The New York Times, David K. Shipler credits McWhorter as being "impressive at gathering facts and sourcing them precisely", though he notes that "[a]t times, the themes are lost in dizzying detail, the trees overwhelm the forest".
+In his review of the book in The New York Times, David K. Shipler credits McWhorter as being "impressive at gathering facts and sourcing them precisely"; though he notes that "[a]t times, the themes are lost in dizzying detail, the trees overwhelm the forest", he nonetheless concludes that it is "very much worth the effort."

-The book won the 2002 Pulitzer Prize for General Non-Fiction.
+The book won the 2002 Pulitzer Prize for General Nonfiction.